Skip to main content

 1. Posts/Updates

 1. You can train Paige to write posts however you'd like.
-The following are some ideas you may want to consider based on your personal or client's preferences:
+The following are some ideas you may want to consider based on your personal or your client's preferences:

 2. Write in a very casual way.